NeuralVFX/unreal-boids-swarm-plugin/USAGE.md

 - To enable DLL, open `Settings->Project Settings` and find `GameInstanceClass`, replace this with `cDataStorageGameInstance`

 ![](Images/game_instance.png)
-- In the Content Manager, navigate to `BoidsSwarm Content Level->FishExample`
+- From the Content Manager, open the level `BoidsSwarm Content Level->FishExample`
 - The Boids actor is a Pawn, so in `World Settings`, double check that `GameMode Override` is set to `BoidsGameMode_BP`, this has the Pawn set already.

 ![](Images/game_mode.png)